-RENEW Counseling Center is here to provide help and hope and offers all individuals the opportunity to pursue wholeness, healing, support, and growth.
+RENEW Counseling Center provides help and hope, and offers all individuals the opportunity to pursue wholeness, healing, support, and growth.
 RENEW is a comprehensive counseling center open to all undergraduate students, PGS students, employees, and the community.
 We are staffed by more than twenty therapists (licensed, candidates, and graduate interns).
 Staff, prices, and extensive hours of availability can be found at http://renew.snu.edu/.
 RENEW works with individuals, couples (dating, premarital, and married), families, children, and at times offers specialized groups.
 Psychological testing is also available.
 RENEW's staff is uniquely equipped to work with nearly every concern a client might have due to the specialized training of our licensed staff.
 RENEW is housed in the Imel B Building at 6710 NW 43rd on the north side of campus and has a parking lot and dedicated entrance on the West side of the building.
-Call 405-717-6200 or fill out paperwork on our website to initiate an appointment.
-We look forward to working with you.
+Call 405-717-6200 or fill out paperwork on the website to initiate an appointment.